JUMP TO A TOPIC

 A study in the United Kingdom tested vinorelbine on patients who had a recurrence of mesothelioma following FDA-approved systemic chemotherapy.
 Vinorelbine prevented cancer spread for a median of 4.2 months, which was more than one month better than people receiving just supportive care.

 Vinorelbine also was successful in past studies.
 Doctors used the drug with cisplatin in a 2008 study.
-The one‑year survival rate was 61%, and the two-year rate was 31%.
+The 1-year survival rate was 61%, and the 2-year rate was 31%.

 The median survival among 54 patients was 16.8 months, which outperforms cisplatin and pemetrexed by 2-4 months depending on the study.
 Nearly 30% of patients had some sort of response, meaning the disease either shrank or was killed completely.

 Dosing of vinorelbine varies by the study.
 Trials may also use a different number of cycles and doses per cycle.
 Vinorelbine is usually given intravenously.
 Some trials may test giving it via infusion.